Internet access using mobile data is slow on my HUAWEI phone/tablet

 It is recommended that you disable Power Saving mode or Power Saving mode by going to Settings > Battery > Power Saving mode/ULTRA POWER SAVING MODE/Power Saving mode, and make sure that the battery level is higher than 20%.

-Reset the APN and network settings
+Reset the APN and network settings, and disable VPN

 If the issue remains unresolved, perform the following steps:

-1. Resetting APN
+- Resetting APN

-Open Settings, search for APNs in the top search box, and touch Access Point Names to access the Mobile data settings screen.
-Touch Access Point Names again, touch / in the upper right corner, and select Reset to default.
+Open Settings, search for APNs in the top search box, and tap Access Point Names to access the Mobile data settings screen.
+Tap Access Point Names again, tap

-2. Resetting the network settings
+- Resetting the network settings

 This will delete all of your Wi-Fi and Bluetooth connection records.
 The lock screen password is required for verification when doing so.